 Federal Supplemental Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is a federal grant to assist undergraduate students with exceptional financial needs, as determined by the FAFSA.
 Funding is limited.
-Pell Grant recipients with the greatest need (Expected Family Contribution (EFC) = 0) will be given priority.
-Students must be enrolled at least half time (6 credits) to be considered.
+Pell Grant recipients with the greatest need (Student Aid Index (SAI) = -1500) will be given priority.
+Students must be enrolled at least half-time (6 credits) to be considered.
 Award amounts may vary based on available funding and enrollment status.

 Federal TEACH Grant